Agriculture, Forestry, Fishing & Hunting · Cave City, KY

 $14,140

-RCB FARMS has been inspected 2 times by OSHA over 1 year.
-These inspections resulted in 1 violations, averaging 0.5 violations per inspection.
-Of these, 1 were classified as serious — indicating hazards that could cause death or serious harm.
-Compared to the Agriculture, Forestry, Fishing & Hunting industry average of 1 inspections per employer, RCB FARMS has been inspected more frequently.
-The Department of Labor also found wage violations, with $14,140 in back wages owed to 19 workers.
+OSHA has inspected RCB Farms 2 times over 1 year - more than twice a year on average.
+These inspections resulted in 1 violation, averaging 0.5 per inspection, on the lighter side.
+Of these, 1 were classified as serious - indicating hazards that could cause death or serious harm.
+Against the Agriculture, Forestry, Fishing & Hunting industry average of 1 inspections per employer, this runs moderately above peers (1.5x the sector average) on inspection frequency.
+The Department of Labor also found wage violations, with $14,140 in back wages owed to 19 affected workers.
+For comparison, Langer Farms, LLC in Bakersfield, CA is another agriculture, forestry, fishing & hunting employer with 2 OSHA inspections on record and $14,200 in current penalties.

-OSHA assessed $3,500 in initial penalties against this employer, later adjusted to a current total of $0 — a 100.0% reduction.
-Average penalty per inspection works out to $0.
-Against the Agriculture, Forestry, Fishing & Hunting industry average of $3,269 per employer, this record runs below peers.
+No OSHA penalty has been assessed against RCB Farms to date.
+The Agriculture, Forestry, Fishing & Hunting sector average runs $3,429 per employer.
 The Wage and Hour Division added 1 case producing $14,140 in back wages owed to 19 affected workers.

 OSHA Inspection History